 The city set up a tent to house an additional 300 recuperating flu sufferers just below Kingsley House and old Central High School, on the Washington Park playground.
 This was in accordance with the popular idea that exposure to open air helped thwart progression of the disease.

-|Washington Park and field house, facing downtown, a few years later.|
+|Washington Park and field house, facing downtown, a few years later.

 A canvas tent served as a hospital for some 300 Pittsburghers here during the 1918 flu epidemic.

-Pittsburgh City Photographer Collection, Historic Pittsburgh Image Collection
+Pittsburgh City Photographer Collection, University of Pittsburgh

-While Pittsburgh's officials were reluctant to declare a medical emergency, local businesses had no hesitation at capitalizing on the concerns of residents.
+Although Pittsburgh officials were reluctant to declare a medical emergency, local businesses had no hesitation at capitalizing on the concerns of residents.
 The daily papers were filled with ads that October for products referencing influenza, like these from the Pittsburg Press:

-|Excerpt from Rosenbaum department store ad|
+|Excerpt from Rosenbaum department store ad

 Jim Higgins, Ph.D., Professor of History at Kutztown State University, detailed in a July 2010 article for the Pennsylvania Magazine of History and Biography how Pittsburgh's experience of the 1918 pandemic both mirrored and differed from that of other hard-hit urban areas.
-Although accurate estimates are impossible, Higgins' sources indicate that the city lost between 4800 to 6600 people to the flu, or roughly one percent of its total population.
+Although accurate estimates are impossible, Higgins' sources indicate that the city lost between 4800 to 6600 people to the flu, roughly one percent of its total population.

 To visualize this, imagine the Byham Theater, Benedum Center, and Heinz Hall for the Performing Arts all filled to capacity with dead bodies.